cadensanders49/IEEE-Student-Branch-Dynamic-Website/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+What things you need to run and edit the website on your local machine :

 * [Git](https://git-scm.com/downloads "Download Git")